anu1301/noughts_and_crosses/README.md

 Noughts and Crosses", also called "Tic-tac-toe" or "Hugs and Kisses", is a game for two players, "O" and "X", who take turns marking the spaces in a 3 x 3 grid.

-The player who succeeds in placing three marks in a horizontal, vertical or diagonal row wins.
+The player who succeeds in placing three marks in a horizontal, vertical or diagonal line wins.

 <img src="images/am-i-responsive.PNG">